 The club, co-titled UFK Olimpik, duly registered defeats of 0-7 and 0-9 to finish bottom of its division in 2016-17 and blip out of existence.

 At the same time, another club, FC Metalist 1925, was formed to become the true inheritors of the original Metalist mantle.
-Wearing the same colours of yellow and blue, and moving into the Metalist Stadium, the club run by high-ranking football administrator Serhiy Storozhenko gained promotion to the third flight Second League in May 2017.
+Wearing the same colours of yellow and blue, and moving into the Metalist Stadium, the club run by high-ranking football administrator Serhiy Storozhenko gained promotion two seasons running to reach the second tier in 2018.

 Metalist 1925 currently stand within range of a return to the top flight.
 Fellow challengers are Dnipro-1, historically linked to eternal rivals Dnipro Dnipropetrovsk, who also collapsed in 2017.
 Supporters of the original Metalist have been digging out their old flags and cleaning up the tower-block length murals that surround their stadium.

 Founded as a factory team in 1925, Metalist went through several name changes as they flitted between divisions of the Soviet league.
 Their biggest success was the cup win of 1988, the team starring veteran international Leonid Buryak and goalscoring midfielder Oleksandr Baranov.